abhilashreddyy/NLP_project/PITCHME.md

 ## What is this application about ?
 +++
 * Surveys consists of large amount of text
+  * I this case we have an excel file
+  * File consists of sheets
+  * each file consists of questions and multiple answers by multiple people
 * Time consuming to read all the text and come to a conclusion
 * This application gives better intution over data in less time
 * Uses azure and google NLP cloud services